microsoft/onnxruntime/docs/tutorials/mobile/index.md

 If the model is quantized, start with the CPU Execution Provider.
 If the model is not quantized start with XNNPACK.
 These are the simplest and most consistent as everything is running on CPU.

 If CPU/XNNPACK do not meet the application's performance results, then try NNAPI/CoreML.
 Performance with these execution providers is device and model specific.
-If the model is broken into multiple partitions due to the model using operators that ONNX Runtime, NNAPI/CoreML. or the device doesn't support (e.g. older NNAPI versions), performance may degrade.
+If the model is broken into multiple partitions due to the model using operators that the execution provider doesn't support (e.g., due to older NNAPI versions), performance may degrade.

 Specific execution providers are configured in the SessionOptions, when the ONNXRuntime session is created and the model is loaded.
 For more detail, see your language [API docs](../../api).